André Göransson

-André Göransson (born 30 April 1994) is a Swedish tennis player.
-He has a career-high ATP singles ranking of world No. 773, achieved on 25 September 2017, and in doubles a ranking of world No. 62, achieved on 17 January 2022.
-He is the current number one Swedish doubles player.
-Göransson has won seven ATP Challenger doubles titles and two Futures doubles titles.
+André Göransson (born 30 April 1994) is a Swedish tennis player who specializes in doubles.
+He has a career-high ATP doubles ranking of world No. 20, achieved on 27 October 2025.
+He is the current No. 1 Swedish doubles player.
+Göransson has won three ATP Tour doubles titles as well as fourteen ATP Challenger titles and two Futures titles.
+In singles his career-high is No. 773, achieved on 25 September 2017.

 College career

 Göransson played college tennis at the University of California, Berkeley.